ViliusDevX/Cybersecurity-Python-Projects/Browser_Cookie_Scanner/Readme.md

     It does not run JavaScript (only inspects raw HTTP headers)

 This tool is 100% passive and safe when used responsibly on public endpoints.

+❗ Note: Most real websites only set cookies after login or via JavaScript, which this tool doesn’t see.
+Use known test endpoints to verify behavior.

 ## ⚠️ **Disclaimer**